CZ-NIC/knot/doc/man_kdig.rst

   Disable the IDN transformation to ASCII and vice versa.
 IDN support depends on libidn availability during project building!
 If used in *common-settings*, all IDN transformations are disabled.
 If used in the individual query *settings*, transformation from ASCII is disabled on output for the particular query.
+Note that IDN transformation does not preserve domain name letter case.

 Notes
 -----